AdityasWorks/Ticketing-system/readme.md

     ```bash
     mvn spring-boot:run
     ```

-    or just use "run java" in the IDE
+    or just use "run java" in the IDE,
     The backend API will be available at `http://localhost:8080`.

 ### Frontend Setup